Non-degenerate near-parabolic renormalization: Introduction

-In proving that the boundary of the Mandelbrot set has Hausdorff dimension $2$ \cite{shishikura_boundary}, Shishikura introduced a pair of renormalization operators which provide another lens to study parabolic implosion: the \textit{parabolic} and \textit{near-parabolic} renormalizations.
-These operators are defined by quotienting the dynamics $f$ and $h$ respectively near $z=0$.
-In some cases, the parabolic or near-parabolic renormalization of $f$ or $h$ respectively can either have a parabolic fixed point or be a perturbation of a map with a parabolic fixed point, allowing for the construction of successive parabolic or near-parabolic renormalizations.
-Shishikura introduced a class of maps which is invariant under parabolic renormalization \cite{shishikura_boundary}, and Inou-Shishikura introduced a class of maps, called the \textit{Inou-Shishikura class}, which is invariant under near-parabolic renormalization \cite{shishikura}.
-The latter result has had several remarkable applications: it is used by Buff-Ch\'eritat to prove the existence of quadratic Julia sets of positive measure \cite{positive_area}, by Cheraghi-Ch\'eritat to partially resolve the Marmi-Moussa-Yoccoz conjecture \cite{MMYconjecture}, and by Cheraghi-Shishikura to make progress towards the celebrated MLC conjecture \cite{CS_satellite}.
-There are numerous other applications of the Inou-Shishikura result, see for example \cite{AC18}, \cite{Cheraghi13}, \cite{Cheraghi17}, \cite{Cheraghi19}, \cite{Shishkura-Yang}.
+When $f(z)$ has a simple non-degenerate parabolic fixed point $z_0$ the local dynamics of $f$ near $z_0$ are relatively tame, however for a holomorphic function $h(z)$ which is a perturbation of $f(z)$ the local dynamics of $f$ can be drastically more complicated.
+This phenomenon, called \textit{parabolic implosion}, was first studied by Douady-Hubbard \cite{Orsay1,Orsay2} and Lavaurs \cite{Lavaurs} using Fatou coordinates and Lavaurs maps.
+While describing the Hausdorff dimension of the Mandelbrot set in \cite{shishikura_boundary}, Shishikura introduced parabolic and near-parabolic renormalization, providing another lens to study parabolic implosion.
+The parabolic renormalization acts on maps $f$ with a simple non-degenerate parabolic fixed point; Shishikura introduced a class of maps invariant under parabolic renormalization in \cite{shishikura_1}.
+The near-parabolic renormalization, an example of a \textit{cylinder renormalization} as in \cite{yampolsky}, acts on maps $h$ which are perturbations of maps with simple non-degenerate parabolic fixed points; Inou-Shishikura introduced a class of maps invariant under near-parabolic renormalization in \cite{shishikura}.
+The Inou-Shishikura class has had several remarkable applications: it is used by Buff-Ch\'eritat to prove the existence of quadratic Julia sets of positive measure \cite{positive_area}, by Cheraghi-Ch\'eritat to partially resolve the Marmi-Moussa-Yoccoz conjecture \cite{MMYconjecture}, and by Cheraghi-Shishikura to make progress towards the celebrated MLC conjecture \cite{CS_satellite}.
+There are numerous other applications of the Inou-Shishikura class, see for example \cite{AC18}, \cite{Cheraghi13}, \cite{Cheraghi17}, \cite{Cheraghi19}, \cite{Shishkura-Yang}.